 Recharge and pumping are functions of land use, soil, precipitation, and evapotranspiration (ET).
 Land use is defined by cropping patterns, irrigation status, irrigation method, and irrigation water source.
 The Root Zone Model calculates recharge and irrigation pumping individually for each mapped land unit.
 Results are subsequently aggregated to Subbasin-wide totals in monthly time steps.
 Simulations were run for the entire 1988 - 2015 base period as well a future scenario from 2016 to 2025.
-The future scenario incorporates downscaled climate model projections for a "warm and moderate rainfall" condition from the USGS BCM (Flint, 2013).
+The future scenario incorporates downscaled climate model projections for a "warm and moderate rainfall" condition from the USGS BCM (Micheli et al., 2016; Flint and Flint, 2014).